Upper Bounds on the Size of Grain-Correcting Codes: Concluding Remarks

 The bound in Conjecture~\ref{conj:V} is the stronger of the two conjectured bounds, and its asymptotics are straightforward to analyze.
 Let $\overline{M}(n,t) = 2\sum_{\om = 0}^{n-1} \binom{n-1}{\om} \, \frac{1}{V(\om,t)}$ denote the upper bound in (\ref{Mnt_upbnd2}), and let $\overline{R}(\tau) = \lim_{n\to\infty} \frac{1}{n} \log_2 \overline{M}(n,n\tau)$.
 Conjecture~\ref{conj:V} implies that $R(\tau) \le \oR(\tau)$.
 By standard asymptotic analysis, we obtain

 where $\eta(\nu)$ equals $\nu$ if $\nu \le 2\tau$, and equals $\nu \sfh(\tau/\nu)$ otherwise.
 Thus,

 Using elementary calculus to solve the two maximization problems within the braces in the above equation, and comparing the solutions (details of these calculations are omitted), we obtain the following: \beq \oR(\tau) = \eeq where $\nu^* = \frac{1}{4}(\tau+1+\sqrt{\tau^2-6\tau+1})$.
-This bound is compared with the bound of Theorem~\ref{thm:Rupbnd} in Figure~\ref{fig:conj4.1}.
-The plot shows that the conjectured upper bound (\ref{eq:oR1}) improves upon the bound of Theorem~\ref{thm:Rupbnd} for $\tau < 0.214$.
+Numerically, $\sfh(1/3)-1/3 \approx 0.5850$.
+This bound is compared with the bounds of Theorem~\ref{thm:Rupbnd2} in Figure~\ref{fig:conj4.1}.
+The plot shows that the conjectured upper bound (\ref{eq:oR1}) is (expectedly) better than the bound of Theorem~\ref{thm:Rupbnd1}, and improves upon the bound of Theorem~\ref{thm:Rupbnd2} for $\tau < 0.214$.